In Florida, the statute of limitations depends on whether you suffered harm or lost a loved one. Consider the following:

 Even if you’re considering legal action, you should tell your insurance company about the collision as soon as possible.
 That way, it can start processing your claim, and you can avoid any unnecessary complications.

 What Potential Injuries Can You Suffer from a Hit-and-Run Accident?

-In general, the types of injuries you suffered do not toll the statute of limitations.
-Yet, if you didn’t discover your injuries until days or weeks after the accident happened, this could alter your filing period.
+In general, the types of injuries you suffer do not toll the statute of limitations.
+Yet, if you didn’t discover your injuries until days or weeks after the accident, this could alter your filing period.

 Examples of injuries you may have suffered in the hit-and-run accident include:

 - Broken bones